|Eloise Ann Russell

 |Photographs of a proud Eloise while stationed at Fort Des Moines.

-of the overall photographs and documents in Eloise's grouping.
-Eloise took many
+the overall photographs and documents in Eloise's grouping.
+Eloise took many photographs

-photographs of Fort Des Moines and the various WAAC members that she served with.
+of Fort Des Moines and the various WAAC members that she served with.
+Some were

-Fort Des Moines.
-Eloise's letters provide an informative look into the early days of the WAAC
+Des Moines.
+Eloise's letters provide an informative look into the early days of the WAAC and

 This grouping, along with those of Kenneth and Forrest Russell, show the extreme

 patriotism exhibited by the Russell family during the war.
 Although generally out of my area

 of preservation, this grouping is a welcome addition to my private collection for both the